RunningChickenDev/ChickenGameLibrary/README.md

 Maybe I will later make a version that also gets supported by OpenGL.

+## 'Final Features'
+The engine should in the end have the following features:
+- Graphics
+  - Polygons (like in OpenGL)
+  - RAM-friendly sprites
+  - Variable layers for rendering
+- Hardware:
+  - Tools to aid Revolution
+- Game
+  - Gameloop + framecap
+  - Easier input handling
+  - Gamestates & events
+  - Read savefiles
+  - Vectors

 ## Notes

 - I'm not that good of a C programmer